adam-macioszek/lotr-sdk/design.md

 ## Future Improvements
 - Better error handling, create custom errors for common situations, potentially look into retrying when error occurs as opposed to returning early.
+When getting the HTTP response I only check the status code for unauthorized and I only check if the rate limit has been reached.
+Future work could be done to exand the status codes that return errors.

 - Extend Usability, currently I am just returning the data from the endpoints, making this a pretty light wrapper.
 If given more time I would potentially look into common use cases, making it easier to interact with the data or providing